Wildlife - Deer - FAQs

 No, turkey, dove, and waterfowl may not be hunted where they are lured by bait (grain or food stuffs).
 The lure and attraction of any bait is a determination made with varying circumstances.
 The safest route would be to cut off all feeders and remove all bait 2 to 3 weeks before hunting turkey, dove, or waterfowl.

-In Game Zones 1 and 2 it is unlawful to bait deer.
 It is unlawful to bait or hunt over bait on all WMA's statewide.

 Annually, the Statewide Deer Project conducts a licensee based hunter survey to get deer harvest statistics for the state.
 Harvest results are published to the web in the Adobe PDF file format, news releases and as an annual report.
 For more information, contact Deer Program, PO Box 167, Columbia, SC 29202 or call (803) 734-3886.